 • who is not familiar with the basic concepts

-• who is aware that the deadline for application is 6 months away and has planned his admissions calendar well in advance
+• who is aware that the deadline for application is 6 months away and has planned his admissions calendar well in advance.

 According to the 6 month GMAT study plan, you would be expected to dedicate approximately 200 hours for your preparation, which would include 100 hours spent on learning the concepts right from the basics and 100 hours in which you would practice what you assimilated on the mock tests.
 Consistent practice will not only help you retain the concepts better but will also improve your proficiency level in the test.

 In GMAT, there is one section on essay writing.
 Now if you are not confident about writing, you need to give some time to it.
-You need to do a lot of reading, analysing sample essays, understanding what all elements are required in the essay.
+You need to do a lot of reading, analyzing sample essays, understanding what all elements are required in the essay.
 A lot of critical thinking goes into writing and the same is judged also very intricately.